hartleybrody/flask-boilerplate/readme.md

 ### Install python dependencies
 This project assumes you already have [virtualenv, virtualenvwrapper](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and [autoenv](https://github.com/kennethreitz/autoenv) installed globally on your system.

-First, create a new virtual environment:
+First, create a new virtual environment using python3:

     mkvirtualenv -p python3 {{APP_SLUG}}